BrentSeidel/BBS-BBB-Ada/README.md

 of the period (or rate) and the time high (or duty cycle) of the PWM output.

 ## Analog inputs
 This is a simple object oriented interface to the analog inputs.
+This base class supports 12 bit conversions.
+The concrete implementations for Linux or Arduino Due may support other options.

-There are seven available and the pins that they are on are fixed purpose.
+On the BeagleBone Black, there are seven analog inputs available and the pins that they are on are fixed purpose.
 The A/D converted is a 12 bit converter, so the result should be in the range 0..4095.

+The Arduino Due has 16 analog inputs, 12 of which are actually wired up and are available for use.
+The A/D converter is a 12 bit converter.

 ## SPI
 A basic API for the SPI interface is provided.
 It does 8 bit reads and writes